orospakr/looking-glass/README.md

 ## Tasks

+* Add all the permissions for accessing the built-in content providers;
 * Token-based pairing of HTTP clients via interactive prompts on the device;
 * See about any hacks applicable to rooted devices to enable access to